Recently, in an interview with Guardian, Hollywood Ace filmmaker James Cameron slammed the latest blockbuster Wonder woman, calling it a step back!

 “All of the self-congratulatory back-patting Hollywood’s been doing over Wonder Woman has been so misguided.
 She’s an objectified icon, and it’s just male Hollywood doing the same old thing!
 I’m not saying I didn’t like the movie but, to me, it’s a step backward.
 Sarah Connor was not a beauty icon.
 She was strong, she was troubled, she was a terrible mother, and she earned the respect of the audience through pure grit.
 And to me, [the benefit of characters like Sarah] is so obvious.
 I mean, half the audience is female!
 There are many women in power in Hollywood and they do get to guide and shape what films get made.
 I think – no, I can’t account for it.
 Because how many times do I have to demonstrate the same thing over again?
 I feel like I’m shouting in a wind tunnel!”

 First of all, I wouldn’t say that wonder woman is flawless.
 It is not, definitely, it is not perfect in terms of feminism.
 The movie passes Bechdel test.
 The presence of women is not limited to Diana alone.
-We have interesting people from nagging yet charming Etta Candy to Antiope.
+We have interesting people from nagging yet charming Etta Candy to the warrior Antiope.
 However, the film lacks intersectionality which is fundamental if you ever bring feminism into the context.
-Gadot’s views about IDF vs Gaza conflict and unintentional depiction of ‘patriarchy vs matriarchy’ could be brought into the context of justice and gender, but Mr. Cameron rather chose to pick on “strong woman” vibe based on how she looks and what she wears.
+Gadot’s views about IDF vs Gaza conflict and unintentional depiction of ‘patriarchy vs matriarchy’ could be brought into the context of justice and gender.
+The latest controversy about Gadot’s role in slut shaming a woman she knew could have been raised.
+But, Mr. Cameron rather chose to pick on “strong woman” vibe based on how she looks and what she wears.
+For Mr Cameron, A strong woman is about how much she falls under “masculine” imagination.
 ‘Cause when you say objectified, it is about appearance, including the clothes.

 “She’s an objectified icon, and it’s just male Hollywood doing the same old thing”

 The film is directed by a woman and her vision is what we see and thus, the film is not male Hollywood doing their thing, but, in cute words, a wish fulfillment for young girls.
-Cameron is in the presence of male Hollywood doing their thing; look at all the other super hero films with Caucasian male heroes with sidelined action heroines and damsels in distress.
+Cameron’s comments only reflected his lack of understanding about objectification vs male entitlement.
+When it comes to the presence of male gaze and of male Hollywood doing their thing; look at all the other super hero films with Caucasian male heroes with sidelined action heroines and damsels in distress.
+From Batman, Spider-Man, Superman, etc etc.

 Beauty can’t meet badassery…?